 Over the next two decades, the nations of the Pacific Rim will continue to grow and exert global influence in the areas of culture, business and economics, international relations.
 The Japan Studies Minor provides students with an understanding of the language, culture and history of Japan and gives students a foundation on which to explore the future of this nation and its relations with others through out the world.
 Students of any major who intend to work overseas or in multicultural settings and firms within the United States will find this minor very useful.
-No courses for the minor may be taken for S/U credit.

 Students may declare the minor when they are enrolled in a class that counts toward the minor.